 - upper abdominal pain or bloating

-In severe or complicated cases a recurrence of hernia symptoms cannot be excluded.
+In severe or complicated cases, a recurrence of hernia symptoms cannot be excluded.
 The patient is advised to take precautions to avoid this.
 In severe cases, the patient may undergo several operations.
-Patients diagnosed with a congenital or non-congenital diaphragmatic hernia are recommended special postoperative care.